Selling A House In An Irrevocable Trust After Death In Texas

 Selling Real Estate In An Irrevocable Trust

 When you put your home in a trust, legal ownership of the home is transferred to the trust.
 The most immediate benefit is that your home will not be considered as part of your estate when your Will is being probated.
 Since the home no longer officially belongs to you, the trustee of the trust that owns the home will manage the property.
+Note: You can also use a Trust to prevent a Will being contested.

 However, completing and filing the correct paperwork can be expensive.
 This means that you need to talk to an experienced estate planning lawyer to help you choose the right assets to transfer to your trust.